fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 ### The Call Stack
 The call stack helps Ruby keep track of __what__ method is executing as well as __where__ execution should resume when it returns.

 To do that, it works like a stack of books: if you have a stack of books, you can put a new book on the top or remove the topmost book from the stack.
 In much the same way, the call stack puts information about the *current method on the top of the stack*, then *removes* that information when the method __returns__.
+It operates on a last in, first out basis.

 Note that blocks, procs, and lambdas also use the call stack; in fact, they all use the same call stack as Ruby uses for methods.